snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

 $ cp ubuntu.qcow2 ubuntu2.qcow2
 ```

-Before we can launch the VM's, we need to prepare snabb to work as virtio interface for the VM's.
-Snabb offers snabnfv traffic app for this, which is built-into the snabb binary that we built earlier.
+Before launching the VM's, we need to prepare snabb to work as virtio interface for the VM's.
+Snabb offers snabnfv traffic app for this, which is built-into the snabb binary that was built earlier.
 Source and documentation can be found at [https://github.com/SnabbCo/snabbswitch/tree/next/src/program/snabbnfv](https://github.com/SnabbCo/snabbswitch/tree/next/src/program/snabbnfv)

 One Snabbnfv traffic process is required per 10 Gigabit port and uses a configuration file with port information for every vhost interface: